 If you are running OracleAS Web Cache in a standalone environment (that is, you installed OracleAS Web Cache from a kit that included only this product; you did not install OracleAS Web Cache as part of an Oracle Application Server installation), there are some differences in how you administer OracleAS Web Cache.
 This appendix describes those differences.

 This appendix contains these topics:

 - Differences When OracleAS Web Cache Installed Standalone

 - OracleAS Web Cache Processes

 - webcachectl Utility Overview

-- Enabling Wallets to Open on Windows

 Differences When OracleAS Web Cache Installed Standalone